Heckler & Koch UMP

 The Heckler & Koch UMP (Universale Maschinenpistole, German for "Universal Machine Pistol") is a submachine gun developed and manufactured by Heckler & Koch.
-Heckler & Koch developed the UMP as a lighter and cheaper successor to the MP5, though both remain in production.
-The UMP has been adopted for use by various countries, including Brazil, Canada, and the United States.
-Some of the weapons saw limited service in the early years of the Iraqi insurgency, making them one of the more popular submachine guns being deployed by the U.S. military personnel in recent conflicts around the world.
+It was designed as a lighter and cheaper successor to the HK MP5, though both remain in production.

-The UMP can be converted from 9×19mm Parabellum, .40 S&W, or .45 ACP by changing the barrel, bolt, and magazine.
-The UMP was previously available in multiple calibres, however with a decline in global use of .40 S&W and .45 ACP, only the 9mm Parabellum variant is in production.
-Parts are still available for the .40 S&W and .45 ACP calibre variants.
+The UMP can be converted between 9×19mm Parabellum, .40 S&W, and .45 ACP by changing the barrel, bolt, and magazine.
+Although it was previously available in all three calibres, a decline in global use of .40 S&W and .45 ACP has resulted in only the 9mm Parabellum variant remaining in production.
+However, parts are still available for the .40 S&W and .45 ACP variants.

+The UMP has been adopted by various countries, including Brazil, Canada, and the United States.
+The UMP saw limited service in the early years of the Iraqi insurgency, making them one of the more popular submachine guns being deployed by the U.S. military personnel.

 History

 The UMP was designed in the 1990s by Heckler & Koch (HK), as a cheaper, lighter alternative to the MP5, which made heavy use of polymers.
 The UMP first entered production in 2000.
-It was designed primarily for use by American military and law enforcement units, as the MP5 was not available in .45 ACP, a round which was popular in the United States, but not in Europe.
+It was designed primarily for use by American military and law enforcement units, as the MP5 was not available in .45 ACP, a calibre which was popular in the United States, but not in Europe.
 Despite the UMP's improvements and reduced cost, it did not replace the MP5, which ended up outselling the UMP.

 Recall

-In 2000, H&K recalled certain UMP and USC serial numbers due to faulty operating handles.
-The faulty handles, made of polymer, could break off, making the weapons inoperable.
+In 2000, Heckler & Koch recalled certain UMP and USC serial numbers due to faulty operating handles.
+The faulty polymer handles could break off, rendering the UMP and USC inoperable.

 Design details

 The UMP is a blowback-operated, magazine-fed submachine gun that fires from a closed bolt.
 The closed bolt design increases the accuracy, which is particularly desirable in a law enforcement context.
 However, the simple blowback design of the UMP makes it less controllable than the MP5.

 The UMP was originally designed for larger cartridges such as the .40 S&W and .45 ACP, to provide more stopping power against unarmoured targets, with slightly lower effectiveness at longer ranges.
 A larger cartridge produces more recoil and makes it harder to control in fully automatic fire.
-To mitigate the excessive recoil, Heckler & Koch designed the UMP to have a cyclic rate of around 600 rounds per minute, though the rate of fire increases up to 700 rounds per minute if (+ P) ammunition is used.
+To mitigate the excessive recoil, Heckler & Koch designed the UMP to have a cyclic rate of around 600 rounds per minute, though the rate of fire increases up to 700 rounds per minute if (+ P) ammunition is used for the UMP45 and 745 rounds per minute for the UMP40.